-Prior to his death, rumors had been floating around about Weiland returning to drugs, and cocaine was found on the bus he died on.
+Prior to his death, rumors had been floating around about Weiland returning to drugs; Cocaine was found on the bus he died on.
 Authorities haven’t yet released the frontman’s official cause of death.
-He was on tour with his new band the Wildabouts when he was found.
+He was on tour with his new band, the Wildabouts, when he was found.
 Earlier this year, Wildabouts guitarist Jeremy Brown died from a drug overdose.

-Over the years, Weiland’s drug abuse often put a wedge between him and people in his life, but he continued to tour and create music.
+Over the years, Weiland’s drug abuse often put a wedge between him and people in his life; he continued to tour and create music, however.

 There have been criticisms that his later performances had become lackluster due to apparent intoxication.
-In the past, Scott Weiland has forgotten lyrics and fallen off stage mid-performance.
-But many others over the past years have made a point of highlighting the singer’s good shows.
+In the past, Scott Weiland had forgotten lyrics and fallen off stage mid-performance.
+But many others over the past few years have made a point of highlighting the singer’s good shows.

-A few years ago, Stone Temple Pilots had a comeback, touring and delighting fans across the country.
+A few years ago, Stone Temple Pilots had a comeback and toured and delighted fans across the country.

 Stephen Elliott of Spin Magazine extolled Weiland’s incredible stage presence while on tour with STP.

 ‘Weiland is magnetic, moving across the stage with these strange steps like a snake, like he’s possessed, as unself-conscious a performer as I’ve ever seen,’ Elliott wrote in 2010.
 ‘He’s not a great dancer, but he is in total control.’